-- In line with JCQ guidelines, Access Arrangements cannot be applied for on the basis of a privately commissioned assessment.
-External Assessors are required to contact the SENCo before carrying out the assessment.
+- 25 In line with JCQ guidelines, Access Arrangements cannot be applied for on the basis of a privately commissioned assessment. - 26 External Assessors are required to contact the SENCo before carrying out the assessment.
 The SENCo will then provide the Assessor with any existing information about previous support and current difficulties.
-A student's 'normal way of working', in school, is key, and Access Arrangements will not be awarded purely on the basis of a private report. - To comply with JCQ regulation, when Alderbrook chooses to accept or reject a privately commissioned report, from an external professional, the head of centre or a member of the senior leadership team will provide a brief, written rationale to support this decision which will then be available for inspection purposes. - 25 Medical letters will prompt an investigation, but not override the evidence seen at Alderbrook.
+The assessment can only be used as evidence for access arrangements if the assessor has liaised with Alderbrook in advance and received the necessary access arrangements paperwork. - 27 A student's 'normal way of working', in school, is key, and Access Arrangements will not be awarded purely on the basis of a private report. - 28 Medical letters will prompt an investigation, but not override the evidence seen at Alderbrook.
+Specialists (for example, a medical consultant, a psychiatrist) are responsible for providing a formal diagnosis.
+They are not responsible for decisions about access arrangements.